ojudz08/ojudz08/README.md

 I have a bachelor's degree in Applied Physics and hopefully finish my master's degree! (tbh, this was way loooong overdue haha, but yeah I'll get there).
 I am a number person and have 4+ years experience data crunching and data analysis.
 I previously worked as blockchain community manager in a start-up company and worked as specialist in one of the top US investment firms providing technical support to quants.

-- 🔭 I’m currently modifying my previous parser python scripts.
+- 🔭 I’m currently modifying and updating my Automation projects.
 - 🌱 I’m currently learning Scala, Databricks and Snowflake.
 - 👯 I’m looking to collaborate on data engineering projects!
 Just reach me via my email or linkedin.
 - ⚡ Fun fact: I don't sit all day, coding, upskilling or reading a lot of stuff.
 But I also love to travel!